 Patient Reported Outcome Measures (PROMs) assess the quality of care delivered to NHS patients from the patient perspective.
-Currently covering four clinical procedures, PROMs calculate the health gains after surgical treatment using pre- and post-operative surveys.
+Currently covering two clinical procedures, PROMs calculate the health gains after surgical treatment using pre- and post-operative surveys.

-The four procedures are:
+The two procedures are:

 - hip replacements